yale-nlp/TOMATO/README.md

 Our study of existing benchmarks shows that visual temporal reasoning capabilities of Multimodal Foundation Models (MFMs) are likely overestimated as many questions can be solved by using a single, few, or out-of-order frames.
 To systematically examine current visual temporal reasoning tasks, we propose three principles with corresponding metrics: (1) *Multi-Frame Gain*, (2) *Frame Order Sensitivity*, and (3) *Frame Information Disparity*.

 Following these principles, we introduce TOMATO, a novel benchmark crafted to rigorously assess MFMs' temporal reasoning capabilities in video understanding.
 TOMATO comprises 1,484 carefully curated, human-annotated questions spanning 6 tasks (i.e. *action count*, *direction*, *rotation*, *shape&trend*, *velocity&frequency*, and *visual cues*), applied to 1,417 videos, including 805 self-recorded and -generated videos, that encompass 3 video scenarios (i.e. *human-centric*, *real-world*, and *simulated*).
-In the 805 self-created videos, we apply editting to incorporate *counterfactual scenes*, *composite motions*, and *zoomed-in* views, aiming to investigate the impact of these characteristics on the performance of MFMs.
+In the 805 self-created videos, we apply editing to incorporate *counterfactual scenes*, *composite motions*, and *zoomed-in* views, aiming to investigate the impact of these characteristics on the performance of MFMs.

 ### Task Examples